KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 In the CT-camera, collimation is straightforward: there is only one transmission source, so any photon arriving in the detector has traveled along the straight line connecting source and detector.
 In the PET-camera, a similar collimation is obtained: if two photons are detected simultaneously, we can assume they have originated from the same annihilation, which must have occurred somewhere on the line connecting the two detectors.
 But for the gamma camera there is a problem: only one photon is detected, and there is no simple way to find out where it came from.
 To solve that problem, mechanical collimation is used.
 A mechanical collimator is essentially a thick sieve with long narrow holes separated by thin septa.
 The septa are made from a material with strong attenuation (usually lead), so photons hitting a septum will be eliminated, mostly by photo-electric interaction.
 Only photons traveling along lines parallel to the collimator holes will reach the detector.
 So instead of computing the trajectory of a detected photon, we eliminate all trajectories but one, so that we know the trajectory even before the photon was detected.
 Obviously, this approach reduces the sensitivity of the detector, since many photons will end up in the septa.
 This is why a PET-system acquires more photons per second than a gamma camera, for the same activity in the field of view.

 Most often, the parallel hole collimator is used, but for particular applications other collimators are used as well.
-Figure [12](#fig:collimators) shows the parallel hole collimator (all lines parallel), the fan beam collimator (lines parallel in one plane, focused in the other), the cone beam collimator (all lines focused in a single point) and the pin hole collimator (single focus point, but in contrast with other collimators, the focus is placed *before* the object).
+[](#fig:collimators) shows the parallel hole collimator (all lines parallel), the fan beam collimator (lines parallel in one plane, focused in the other), the cone beam collimator (all lines focused in a single point) and the pin hole collimator (single focus point, but in contrast with other collimators, the focus is placed *before* the object).

 :::{figure} figs/fig_collimators.pdf
 :name: fig:collimators